Hello to Magento blog readers!

 - How To See The List Of Current Completed Or Pending Cron Tasks

-- Cron Settings In The Magento 2 Admin Panel
+- Setup Cron In The Magento 2 Admin Panel

 - How To Know That Cron Is Working For Your Magento 2 Store